How much is your output costing you, from mobile to mainframe?

 To paraphrase a famous politician, “A billion here, a billion there, and pretty soon you’re talking real money.”
 Six billion wasted gallons may be of interest if you appreciate the occasional bath or are in the habit of drinking water every day.
 But what’s it got to do with print management?

 In many of the world’s largest organizations, documents created by legacy computing systems drive key business processes.
-Mainframe printing software helps these companies minimize print cost and ensure reliable document delivery.
+Mainframe printing software helps these companies control and minimize print cost and ensure reliable document delivery.
 Once installed, mainframe printing solutions tend to run in the background and become part of the underlying infrastructure.
 Where they are promptly forgotten.

 Quick… when’s the last time you thought about the pipes that bring water to your home?
 Or the mainframe printing solution that delivers critical data to your company’s stakeholders?
 It’s been a while, right?